LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ### `vim --version`

-Similarly a common way to check for program installation and usage from the CLI shell is by using the `--version` option:
+Another common way to check for program installation and usage from the CLI shell is by using the `--version` option:

 ![vim --version](pictures/vim-version.png?classes=border)